-Why Dogs Hump
+Why Do Dogs Hump?

 Humping, or mounting, is an action that seems inherently sexual in nature.
 However, this is not always the case.
-Humping is part instinct, part learned behavior.
-However, it's important to understand that humping is a completely normal dog behavior, even when females do it.
-Humping only becomes a behavior problem when your dog humps people or upsets other dogs by humping excessively.
+Humping is part instinct and part learned behavior and is completely normal for dogs.
+It only becomes a behavior problem when your dog humps people or upsets other dogs by humping excessively.

 Obviously, you don't want your dog humping your guests.
 You also don't want humping to lead to a fight with another dog.
 Even humping an object can potentially cause damage (depending on the object).
 Fortunately, humping can usually be managed through training.

 Otherwise, you might need to accept that your dog is going to hump and avoid situations where humping will be a problem.
-If this is how things turn out, then you will need to know how to predict the humping behavior and prevent it whenever possible.
-This is especially the case when humping may cause a dog fight or an injury to someone.
+If this is how things turn out, you'll need to know how to predict the humping behavior and prevent it whenever possible.
+This is especially true when humping may cause a dogfight or an injury to someone.